 Redundancy and efficiency retirement: If you are made redundant or retired in the interests of business efficiency when you are 55 or over, you will receive immediate payment of the benefits you've built up, provided you've met the two years vesting period.
 Your main L G P S benefits would not be reduced for early payment.
 Any additional pension you have bought would be reduced if you are under your Normal Pension Age when you retire.

+The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+Find out more in the Pension age changes section.

 Flexible retirement: You may wish to consider flexible retirement if:

 you are age 55 or over